 You get to decide when and where to reveal your orientation or identity, and it’s important that you feel safe and comfortable doing so.
 If this is your first time telling somebody, choose someone you feel super-safe around and accept you as you are.
-This might be a family member, friend, teacher, or even a Response Center counselor.
+This might be a family member, friend, teacher, or even a Response for Teens counselor.

 Coming out can be a different experience every time you do it.
 Sometimes it’s awesome and no one has an issue.
 Other times, people have a lot of questions and feelings about it, or they simply don’t get it.
 No matter the response you get, remember that there is nothing wrong with you.
 Sometimes people need time to readjust their expectations—and if they can’t, they might not be “your people.”

 Do I have to label my sexual orientation or gender identity?

 No!
 Whatever you choose to call (or not to call) your sexual orientation or gender is entirely about what makes you happiest and most comfortable.
 Heather Corinna, a writer for the website Scarleteen, says it beautifully: “If none of these terms feel like a good fit to you, fret not.
 None of them are required: we don't have to check a box for them when we're getting an ID or getting a seat on an airplane … You not only get to use NO term at all if that's what you want, you could mash more than one of these terms together, or mash one with a term for your gender identity or some other part of sexuality.”

 Want more information on LGBTQ issues?
 Response for Teens offers the following resources:

 - Alliance: Join Response for Teens' annual summer program for LGBTQ teens and allies.

 - Gendernauts: Talk to other teens at our eight-week support group for individuals who are exploring gender identity.

 - Glossary: Look up more common LGBTQ terms.